Automotive Service Technicians and Mechanics

 There are simply too many variables, people interactions, and different levels of abuse and care that each vehicle receives.

-Scott (No chance) says
+Scott (No chance) 1 year ago

 I've been an auto technician for about 37 years now.
 When I started working on cars computers didn't exist in cars yet.
 Now some cars have upwards of 15 computers that do everything from working a convertible top to driving a vehicle autonomously.
 That's a big leap in 37 years but I just don't think that robots could replace the parts we replace or diagnose a problem that humans can.
 I just don't think its possible.
 Not now.
 Not in 50 years.
 Yes cars will become smarter and have more computers but I still think there will always be a need for a human mechanic to work on them.